liormal2000-alt/active_learning/README.md

-# Project B — Section A: Active Learning for Employee Attrition
+# Active Learning for Employee Attrition

-Technion Project B, Section A. Given ~14,900 unlabeled employee records, 500 free labels, and an oracle that will sell **5,000 more**, choose which employees to pay for so that a **fixed** RandomForest maximises **F1 on the minority "Left" class**.
+Given ~14,900 unlabeled employee records, 500 free labels,and an oracle that will sell **5,000 more**, choose which employees to pay for so that a **fixed** RandomForest maximises **F1 on the minority "Left" class**.

 **Result: mean F1 = 0.6471** (seeds 1/2/3 = 0.6381 / 0.6491 / 0.6539), using exactly 5,000
 unique queries, well inside the 60s-per-seed cap.